zowe/zowe-client-swift-sdk/zoweSDK/packages/zosfiles/README.md

 z.files.createDsn(
     datasetName: "<data set name>",
     datasetType: .<binary|c|classic|partitioned|sequential>,
+    datasetAttributes: [<attributes dictionary>]
-    datasetAttributes: [<attributes dictionary>]) { response in
+) { response in
     print(response)
 }
 ```

 **NOTE**: You can omit data set attributes parameter, then Zowe SDK will use the default attributes for the relevant data set type.
+Pay attention at the response description for data sets and data set members creation request (see this method description with option-click on the method name in Xcode IDE).

 ## Data sets and data set members listing